cgoldber/Cookie-Generator/README.md

 are Happy, Sad, Tired, Angry, Stressed and Excited.
 Recipes are made up of both base ingredients (flour, butter, etc) and flavor ingredients (chocolate, fruits, spices, etc).
-All possible flavors that may be included in the recipes appear is the BASE/FlAVOR_INGREDIENT_TYPES lists in base/flavor_ingredients.py.
+All possible flavors that may be included in the recipes appear is the BASE/FLAVOR_INGREDIENT_TYPES lists in the base_ingredients.py and flavor_ingredients.py files.

 The generator starts by reading a set of inspiring recipes, which are a diverse